grum-tez/Tezos-Smart-Contracts-Development-Course/README.md

 * Winning at any Price
 * Winning at any Price: DOS

-### Lesson 35: 🎲🎟️🔒⌛ Randomness, Raffle Contract, Commit-Reveal, Timelock
+### Lesson: 🎲🎟️🔒⌛ Randomness, Raffle Contract, Commit-Reveal, Timelock
 ##TODO: Where to put Raffle_1, Raffle_2, Raffle_3
 * Randomness Flaws
 * Raffle: Basic Structure